Skip to main content

 LOL it doesn't matter!
 Except, well, in this unique situation it does.
 But, as you'll soon see, it probably won't any more (at least for Middletown).

 Did you go check out Greenwich's mill rate versus Bridgeport's?
 If you did, you learned that tawny Greenwich has a mill rate of 11.59 while Bridgeport's is 43.45.
-It's primarily because the Grand List of Greenwich (the value of all their taxable property) is larger than Bridgeport's.
+It's primarily because the Grand List of Greenwich (the value of all their taxable property) is larger than Bridgeport's, as expected.
 The larger that number, the lower the mill rate, given similar budgets.

 But you and I now know that number means nothing at all in terms of how much they'll pay in taxes; after all, 11.59 mills on a $2M home is a bigger tax bill than 43.45 mills on a $200,000 home.